-Although the Program is aimed at Year 10 students, schools also deliver the Program in Year 9 and 11.
-Remember that your interviewees are aged between 15 - 18 years of age, so be sure the feedback is age-appropriate for someone with little or no experience.
+Although the Program is aimed at Year 10 students, schools also deliver the Program in Years 9, 11 & 12.
+Remember that your interviewees are 15-18 years of age, so be sure the feedback is age-appropriate for someone with little or no work experience.

 Feedback provided should be constructive and genuine as students will benefit greatly from the professional advice provided by interviewers.
-The overall aim of the mock interview is to build students' confidence and interview skills for their next or first real job interview!

 The time allocated for verbal feedback should outline areas for strengthening their skills and confidence.
 However, you may also share some insights into your own interview experience and/or what you look for in potential employees when hiring for your organisation.